DevTexRanger/clientassessmentalertsystem/README.md

 | `Due Soon?`          | Formula      | TRUE if due in next 14 days                         |

 ### Supported Assessment Types & Intervals (sheet AssessmentType)
+If these change, please feel free to edit them in the `ClientAssessmentSchedule.xlsm` workbook.

 | Assessment Type              | Interval |
 |-----------------------------|----------|